sagemath/sagewiki_to_gh-2022-10-10/days57.md

 This workshop is also "Sage Days 57".
 More Sage workshops are listed on the [[Workshops]] page of the Sage wiki.

+The workshop is funded by ANR projects DynA3S, GeoDyM, PSyCo, with material help from the Mathematics and the Computer Science Departments at Université Paris-Sud, Orsay.

 == Participants ==

  1. Tomer Bauer (Bar-Ilan U, Ramat Gan, Israel), 6--12 April